 I’ve completely changed my tune since I started hiking with Ella.
 Hiking poles are the absolute best when going up and down steep rocky trails.
 They give me a ton of stability which makes hiking with a baby significantly safer.
 Baby’s don’t always stay stationary in your pack and when they move suddenly at the wrong time it can be kind of scary.

-Using hiking poles has really helped me feel more comfortable particularly when I’m doing steap hiking.
+Using hiking poles has really helped me feel more comfortable particularly when I’m doing steep hiking.
 They also do wonders for my knees.
 I try not to be a gear snob, but don’t go cheap with your hiking poles.
 Go to REI or an actual outdoor store and make sure that they are sized correctly to your body.
+These are the Black Diamond poles I use and I love, love, love them.

 If you are planning to stick with light hiking on good trails, I don’t think they are a necessity, but if you want to get off trail or do anything with elevation spend the money and get a nice pair.